Why this is the first ICNLI AI Cloud OS

-A precise definition of "AI Cloud OS", the six kernel-properties test, and a falsifiable claim of priority — written for engineers, not marketers
+A precise definition of the first ICNLI AI Cloud OS: the six kernel-property test, named-alternative scoring, and a falsifiable claim of priority by ICNLI.

 This page makes a precise claim and gives the receipts.
-If you came here from marketing copy and want to know whether the words mean anything, read in order — every property is testable, every comparison is verifiable against the linked alternative's public docs.
+If you came here from marketing copy and want to know whether the words mean anything, read in order โ every property is testable, every comparison is verifiable against the linked alternative's public docs.

 What "AI Cloud OS" actually means

-An operating system is the software layer that mediates between user intent and shared compute — it owns the contract for how programs are invoked, how permissions are checked, how state is isolated, how failure is contained, and how everything is audited.
+An operating system is the software layer that mediates between user intent and shared compute โ it owns the contract for how programs are invoked, how permissions are checked, how state is isolated, how failure is contained, and how everything is audited.
 The OS is the trusted boundary; user programs are extensions of it.

-A traditional OS — Linux, Windows, macOS — does this for CPU, RAM, filesystem, network.
+A traditional OS โ Linux, Windows, macOS โ does this for CPU, RAM, filesystem, network.
 User intent comes in as syscalls; the kernel mediates.

 An AI Cloud OS does the same thing for a different input/output pair: